 Any dispute or difference, other than non-payment of fees, arising out of or in connection with this Agreement shall be determined by the appointment of a single arbitrator to be agreed between the parties, or failing agreement within fourteen days, after either party has given to the other a written request to concur in the appointment of an arbitrator, by an arbitrator to be appointed by the President or a Vice President of the Chartered Institute of Arbitrators.

-If any provision of the Agreement is held to be invalid or unenforceable such provision shall be deemed to be severed from the Agreement and the remaining provisions shall remain in force.
+If any provision of the Agreement is held to be invalid or unenforceable such provision shall be deemed to be served from the Agreement and the remaining provisions shall remain in force.

 20. Governing law and jurisdiction

-This Agreement shall be governed by and construed in accordance with English Law and the parties hereby submit to the exclusive jurisdiction of the English courts.
+This Agreement shall be governed by and construed in accordance with English Law and the parties herby submit to the exclusive jurisdiction of the English courts.